-The Council provides no agency services.
+The Council provides no other agency services.

-31 Related Party Transactions
+29 Related Party Transactions

 A Related Party Transaction is a transfer of resources or obligations between related parties, regardless of whether a price is charged.
 Related Party Transaction exclude transactions with any other entity that is a related party solely because of its economic dependence on the Council or the Government of which it forms part.
 A related party is one that has the ability to control the other party or exercise significant influence over the other party in making financial and operating decisions.
 This includes cases where the related party entity and another entity are subject to common control but excludes providers of finance in the course of their normal business with the Council and Trade Unions in the course of their normal dealings with the Council.
-In addition where the related Party Transactions.
+In addition where the relationship with the Council and the entity is solely that of an Agency (see note 28) these are not deemed to be Related Party Transactions.

 Transactions with related parties not disclosed elsewhere in these financial statements are set out below, where a description of the nature, the amount of the transaction and the amount of the outstanding balance is as follows.
-Note that related party relationships where control exists should be disclosed irrespective of whether there have been transactions between the related parties.

 Councillors have direct control over the Council's financial and operating policies.
-In the 2015/16 financial year the Council commissioned no works and services from companies in which Councillors have an interest.
-The Council entered into these contracts in full compliance with the Council's standing orders and codes of conduct.
+In the 2016/17 financial year the Council commissioned no works and services from companies in which Councillors have an interest.

-The Council also paid grants of £381,507 to a number of organisations in which Councillors and Council officers had an interest.
+The Council also paid grants of £335,152 to a number of organisations in which Councillors and Council officers had an interest.
 These grants were made with proper consideration of declaration of interests.

-The Council incurred expenditure of £305,734 to other councils of which £62,470 was outstanding as at 31st March 2016.
-The Council has recorded income of £446,545 from other councils of which £111,941 was outstanding as at 31st March 2016.
+The Council incurred expenditure of £562,897 to other councils of which £213,599 was outstanding as at 31st March 2017.

+The Council has recorded income of £339,502 from other Councils of which £250,995 was outstanding as at 31st March 2017.

 Arc 21, a joint committee organisation is a waste management group in Northern Ireland representing Councils in the east of the province.
-This Council's contribution in the current year was £103,836.
+The Council's contribution in the current year was £147,311.

-The Council paid an additional £451,984 to Arc 21 for various services provided during the year including the use of the Material Recycling Facility.
+The Council paid an additional £1,021,039 to Arc 21 for various services provided during the year including the use of the Material Recycling Facility.

-32 Events after the Reporting Period
+30 Events after the reporting period

-There were no events occuring after 31 March 2016 which require adjustment to the Council's financial statements or additional disclosures.
+There were no events occuring after 31 March 2017 which require adjustment to the Council's financial statements or additional disclosure.

-33 Date of authorisation for issue
+31 Date of authorisation for issue

-The Chief Financial Officer authorised these financial statements for issue on 30th September 2016.
+The Chief Financial Officer authorised these financial statements for issue on 28 September 2017.